To all DHJJ business clients – words of hope, caution, and advice with the Paycheck Protection Program and Forgiveness.

-- At least 75% of the eligible costs must be in the “payroll” category
+- At least 75% (later revised to 60%) of the eligible costs must be in the “payroll” category

-- The number of full-time equivalent employees paid over the 8-week period must not fall below the number of full-time equivalent employees paid in the designated base period.
+- The number of full-time equivalent employees paid over the covered period must not fall below the number of full-time equivalent employees paid in the designated base period.

-- Wages paid to each individual employee during the 8-week period must not be less than 75% of that employee’s wages paid during the preceding quarter.
+- Wages paid to each individual employee during the covered period must not be less than 75% of that employee’s wages paid during the preceding quarter.

 3 Step Approach to Ready Your Information for PPP Forgiveness